Where is the Blue Lagoon in Malta?

 Can you swim in the Blue Lagoon in Malta in April?

-During this times, it’s worth going although be aware that swimming isn’t always possible as the temperature of the sea can still be cold and unpredictable.
+During April, it’s worth going although be aware that swimming isn’t always possible as the temperature of the sea can still be cold and unpredictable.

 How do I get to Crystal Lagoon in Malta?